• Skip to primary navigation

 1000, the medieval Norse (Vikings) established the first European settlement, on the northern coast of Newfoundland, but they only stayed for a brief period.
 At the end of the ninth century, a gradual migration began across the North Atlantic.

-See also Is Vancouver built on a mountain?
+See also Is Montreal a vibrant city?

 Who came to Canada first?